 As states expanded Medicaid income eligibility, the number of newly income-eligible adults varied based on each state's eligibility threshold before Medicaid expansion.
 For example, Washington expanded parents' income eligibility threshold from 73 percent to 138 percent of the FPL, compared to Virginia which increased from 31 percent to 138 percent of the FPL.
 These changes resulted in 735,800 newly eligible people in Washington and 581,300 newly eligible people in Virginia.
 Overall, Medicaid provides health insurance for one in five Americans in the US.
-If all nonexpansion states increased their income eligibility threshold to 138 percent of the FPL, 4.3 million adults would be eligible for health insurance, 2.2 million of those adults would be from the coverage gap.
-In
+If all nonexpansion states increased their income eligibility threshold to 138 percent of the FPL, 3.5 million adults would be eligible for health insurance, 1.9 million of those adults would be from the coverage gap.
+If

 Deep racial disparities exist within rates of uninsured people and these disparities have increased as a result of the COVID-19 pandemic that disproportionately affected people of color.
 Medicaid coverage levels for people of color remain lower and uninsured rates are higher in nonexpansion states.
-15 Nationally among individuals ages birth to age 64, American Indian/Alaska Native individuals have the highest uninsured rates followed by Hispanic, Native Hawaiians and Other Pacific Islanders, and Black individuals.
+Nationally among individuals under age 65, American Indian/Alaska Native individuals have the highest uninsured rates followed by Hispanic, Native Hawaiians and Other Pacific Islanders, and Black individuals.
 Black adults ages 19 to 64 are more likely to fall into the insurance coverage gap because they are more likely to live in nonexpansion states.
-12 For example, only 22 percent of Black adults ages 19 to 64 had Medicaid coverage in nonexpansion states compared to 33 percent in expansion states. ^{10,13} If all states expanded the income eligibility threshold to 138 percent of the FPL, the gap in health insurance coverage rates across racial and ethnic groups would narrow further.
+For example, only 22 percent of Black adults ages 19 to 64 had Medicaid coverage in nonexpansion states compared to 33 percent in expansion states.
+If all states expanded the income eligibility threshold to 138 percent of the FPL, the gap in health insurance coverage rates across racial and ethnic groups would narrow.